catana-research/catana-research.github.io/_posts/2020-04-30-optimisation.md

 ### Remove redundant calculations

-Paradoxicly, one of the most effective methods at optimising calculations is not to perform the calculation in the first place.
+Paradoxically, one of the most effective methods at optimising calculations is not to perform the calculation in the first place.
 Being smarter in your algorithm through caching of intermediate results or removing redundant operations has one of the greatest capabilities to improve performance.